cloudmesh-community/book/chapters/nist/bdra.md

 **:mortar_board: Learning Objectives**

 * Obtain an overview of the NIST Big Data Refernce Architecture.
-* UNderstand that you can contribute to it as part of this class.
+* Understand that you can contribute to it as part of this class.

 ---